LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/three-step-guide-to-first-cloud-slice-lab.md

 1. [ ] Enter ++001++ in the a **Number** field, and ++cloud-slice-quick-start++ in the **Name** field.

-    > [!KNOWLEDGE] You can left-click on any text that has the ++++ symbol next to it to copy it to your clipboard.
-This makes filling out forms much easier.
+    > [!KNOWLEDGE] You can left-click on any text that has the copy symbol next to it to copy it to your clipboard.
+    >
+    > e.g. ++This is copyable.++
+    >
+    > This makes filling out forms much easier.

 This is all that is required to create a lab profile; however, you will need to configure a few additional items for a Cloud Slice lab.